Southern Hands Home Style Cooking

 “Hickory Hill chose us,” said Pye about their decision to relocate.

-World Overcomers Church owned the building, which sits at the northern edge of the former Hickory Ridge Mall complex.
-The church purchase the mall after its closure and rebranded it as a town center.
-It's now home to faith-based meetings, government services and locally-owned shops, boutiques and food vendors.
+World Overcomers Church owns building at the Hickory Hill location.
+It stands alone at the northern edge of the former Hickory Ridge Mall complex.
+The church purchase the entire property after its closure and rebranded it as a town center.
+It's now home to faith-based meetings, government services, and locally-owned shops, boutiques, and food vendors.

 Related: "10-year-old CEO takes lemonade to the next level"

 Pye said Hickory Hill doesn’t have many sit-down restaurants for families and friends to gather.
-Southern Hands helps serve that need, in addition to their delicious dishes.
+Southern Hands helps serve that need while serving to their delicious dishes.

 “It gives people somewhere to go,” she said.
 “There's not many restaurants like that, especially on Hickory Hill and Winchester roads.”